pixel

 What is Cost Per Acquisition (CPA)?

 Cost Per Acquisition (CPA) is a metric that measures the cost of acquiring a paying customer.
-Unlike CPL, which tracks leads, CPA focuses on completed conversions—such as a sale, subscription signup, or registration.
+Unlike CPL, which tracks leads, CPA focuses on the end goal—converting leads into actual customers who make a purchase or subscribe to a service.

 How to Calculate CPA

-For instance, if you spend $10,000 on a campaign that results in 250 new paying customers, your CPA would be $40.
+For instance, if you spend $5,000 on a marketing campaign and acquire 50 new customers, your CPA would be:

 Why CPA Matters